 What is it?

-Signs and symptoms of hereditary hemochromatosis usually appear in midlife, although they may occur earlier.
+- Signs and symptoms of hereditary hemochromatosis usually appear in midlife, although they may occur earlier.
 The most common complaint is joint pain, but hereditary hemochromatosis can also cause a number of other signs and symptoms, including fatigue, abdominal pain and impotence.
-Though not always easy to diagnose, hereditary hemochromatosis can be effectively treated by removing blood from your body to lower the level of iron.

 Some people with hereditary hemochromatosis never have symptoms.
 Others experience a wide range of problems.
 These can vary considerably from person to person and may be different for men and women.